meetduggar23/Word_Doc/README.md

 A modern, lightweight, and **completely free** web-based image editor built with React, TypeScript, and Fabric.js.
 Create, edit, and export your designs with ease!

 ## Contributing to LM technologies
 🚀 We're actively working on new features and improvements.
 If you come across a bug or think something can be improved, feel free to contribute!
-Open a Pull Request, and I'll review your changes.
-If everything looks good and meets the project's standards, I'll happily merge it.
-Every contribution is greatly appreciated!
+Open a Pull Request and merge it into the main branch.
+Please don't forget to raise an issue before submitting your PR.

 We welcome contributions!
 Here's how you can help: